Professional negligence vs. ordinary negligence: Is your small business at risk?

 - Customer notification

 Third-party cyber liability coverage covers legal costs if a client sues you for failing to prevent a data breach or cyberattack at their business.
 It’s generally included in technology errors and omissions insurance (tech E&O) for IT professionals.

 Like other professional liability policies, it pays for attorney’s costs, legal fees, and settlements or judgments resulting from a client lawsuit.

 General liability insurance

-Complete Insureon’s easy online application today to compare professional liability insurance quotes from top-rated U.S. carriers.
+Complete Insureon’s easy online application today to compare quotes for business insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.